5 Reasons You Should Run in the Rain

 Some brands make your favorite shoe in a waterproof version for your rainy workouts.
 Shoes with GTX in the title are made with GORE-TEX, a breathable, waterproof membrane that keeps water out but lets water vapor from sweat escape to keep your feet drier.

-Shoes like the On Cloudflyer Waterproof can help keep your feet dry, while some trail running shoes have a tighter mesh that repels rain and grippier outsole to give you better traction on wet surfaces.
+Shoes like the On Cloudrunner Waterproof can help keep your feet dry, while some trail running shoes have a tighter mesh that repels rain and grippier outsole to give you better traction on wet surfaces.